No Products in the Cart

 The twin size mattress is another name given to a single mattress i.e a mattress which can accommodate an adult sleeper, though there isn’t much room to move about in sleep.
 It is the smallest of all the standard size mattresses in America.

 The twin is ideally preferred by parents of children while choosing a first mattress for their individual beds or bunk beds.
-Children and regular sized teens can keep on using this mattress well into their adulthood.
+Children and regular sized teens can keep on using a twin size mattress well into their adulthood.
 It is also suitable for adults under 6 feet height with a space issue.

 Room Size: 9 feet 6 inches by 10 feet 6 inches

-The twin XL mattress is 5 inches longer than the twin mattress and this difference in length contributes to the XL’s specific popularity in college dorms.
+Twin XL mattresses are 5 inches longer than the twin size mattresses and this difference in length contributes to the XL’s specific popularity in college dorms.
 Basically teens who get hit by growth spurts outgrow their previous mattresses, so the next most popular choice is to go for the twin XL mattress.
 It can accommodate kids as tall as 6 ft 5 inches, so huge legroom is assured.

 Also, colleges tend to furnish all their dorm beds with twin XL mattresses to accommodate students of average to tall heights.